 The engine kit comes with everything needed to get it mounted and running, though due of its large size, replacement parts may be needed to fit within most medium and small-sized bike frames.
 Due to the likelihood of modification to the kit or the bike, this engine kit is intended for experienced builders that are familiar with customizing bike frames and engine kits.

 The bike needs to be a diamond or cantilever style frame, such as a men's beach cruiser, road bike, or hardtail mountain bike.
 The seat and down tubes should be 25 to 28 millimeter in diameter.
 The frame should also have at least 13 inches of clearance between the bottom bracket and top tube.
 The kit will fit most 26 inch or larger wheels with a standard 12 or 14 gauge 36 count spoke.

-If the bike being used has never had an engine installed, there are some need modifications that we’ll first need to address.
+If the bike you use has never had an engine installed, there are some need modifications that we'll first need to address.